Lithl/fimpp-ts/docs/operators.md

 Equality operators can function on any two operands, regardless of their respective types.

-**Equality:** _Not implemented!
-Use of the equality operator is almost always a mistake, and is often the source of confusion, so has been left out of this implementation of FiM++._

-**Inequality:** _Not implemented!
-Use of the inequality operator is almost always a mistake, and is often the source of confusion, so has been left out of this implementation of FiM++._

-**Strict equality:** Returns true if the two operands are exactly equal.
+**Equality:** Returns true if the two operands are exactly equal. _Note: This is implemented as strict equality, and this FiM++ implementation has no provision for the `==` operator of TypeScript/JavaScript._

 * Use the first operand followed by a comparison keyword and the second operand.